Spectacled caiman: Habitat

 It is intolerant to cold climates, so its range is unlikely to expand to further north than Florida.
-It usually lives in forests, inland bodies of fresh water (such as wetlands and rivers), grasslands, shrublands, and savannas, but is very adaptable.
+Although, the species is a habitat generalist.It usually lives in forests, inland bodies of fresh water (such as wetlands and rivers), grasslands, shrublands, and savannas, but is very adaptable.
 It prefers habitats with calm water containing floating vegetation, usually flooding and drying seasonally.
 It is most common in low-lying areas, but has been found at elevations of up to 800 m.
 It is able to live in human-inhabited areas.